Gitanaskhan26/Hindalco-CPSMS/README.md

 ## 2. System Architecture

 The application is built as a modern, monolithic web application using the Next.js App Router.
-This architecture integrates the frontend and backend into a single, cohesive codebase, simplifying development and deployment.
+This architecture integrates the frontend and backend into a single, cohesive codebase, simplifying development and deployment for the MVP.

 ![System Architecture Diagram](https://placehold.co/800x450.png?text=System%20Architecture%20Diagram)
 *<p align="center" data-ai-hint="architecture diagram">Diagram outlining the flow from client to Next.js server, Genkit, and back.</p>*